holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/04_vscode_intro/assessment.md

     - Function call
     - Output of function
 4. How is creating a good function name an example of abstraction?
-    - By describing what the function does (what), you prevent the caller from having to think about the details (how)
+    - By describing the functions behavior (what), you prevent the caller from having to think about the details (how)
-    - By explaining times that the function should be called (when), you avoid having them put it in the wrong place (where)
+    - By explaining times that the function should be called (when), you avoid having the caller put it in the wrong place (where)
     - By creating the function near the function call (where), you give a hint at how often the function should be called (when)
     - By listing the instructions inside the function (how), you let the caller know the purpose of calling the function (why)
 5. When run, the program below would output: